carolina-mendes-almeida/MDEF/docs/term1/aws/02-Atlas of Weak Signals.md

 # Atlas of Weak Signals

 For the introduction to the card game Atlas of Weak Signals (AoWS) Mariana Quintero took us to Jardin de las Mariposas (near IAAC).
-It was amazing!
 To play a game by scanning connections through societal triggers was like making sense of the chaos in 30min.
 At the same time, we were collecting vocabulary to speak our interests into existence.
 I see how this can be helpful when mapping/looking for partners, as it is easier to find your "tribe" when you know the words they go by.

 From the AoWS deck, we used 3 types of cards: 1) Weak Signals; 2) Areas of opportunity; 3) Random Triggers.
 To get familiar with the game logic we started by taking out random cards and trying to make sense of it all.